 Clerkship Goals and Objectives

-By the end of the clerkship, the student will become knowledgeable in the principles of pre-op assessment, operative intervention, and post-op care and follow-up in patients presenting with a wide variety of surgical diseases.
+The clerkship Goals and Objectives are designed around the six Core Competencies set up by the ACGME for General Surgery Residency programs, but are structured to the level of training of the medical student.
+By the end of the clerkship, the student will become knowledgeable in the principles of pre-op assessment, operative intervention, and post-op care and follow-up in patients with a wide variety of surgical diseases.

 Medical Knowledge – While on this rotation the student will: